cmkobel/CompareM2/README.md

 [![ezgif-2-a9620e839d](https://github.com/cmkobel/assemblycomparator2/assets/5913696/4cc9e58a-8a67-4905-90c1-ed2e56871586)](https://github.com/cmkobel/assemblycomparator2/blob/master/readme-demos.md)

+Assemblycomparator2 integrates several analyses that yield scientific results about genomic assemblies on several levels: Quality control, annotation, function and species calling as well as comparative analyses like computation of core/pan genomes and phylogenetics.

-Assemblycomparator2 works by calling a Snakemake workflow within a conda environment.
-It performs a palette of 16 analyses on your genomes, and compares them.
-The main results from these analyses are summarized in a visual portable .html-document report that can be easily shared.
-This report is generated even if a few jobs in the pipeline fail.
+Assemblycomparator2 works by calling a Snakemake workflow that can be easily modified to use different parameters for the  underlying tools.

+All results are dynamically integrated in a compact portable report .html-document that emphasizes the central results.
+This report document can be easily shared This report is generated even if a few jobs in the pipeline fail.

 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  apptainer/singularity/docker images and conda environment definitions are available for all dependent software to run.